mhdl1991/SomeBrownianMotionThing/README.md

 # SomeBrownianMotionThing

-A little thing done with Python 3 and Pyglet that seems to simulate something akin to Brownian motion
+A little cellular automata thing done with Python 3 and Pyglet that seems to simulate something akin to Brownian motion

-You have a grid of cells that can have a value from 0 to 16
+You have a grid of cells that can have values of:

+* 0 (Empty space)
+* 1-15 (Gas-filled)
+* -2 (Frozen)

 ## At each step:

-* cells higher than a certain value will "Diffuse" into Adjacent cells (Orthogonal directions)
+* "Filled" cells higher than a certain value will "Diffuse" into Adjacent cells (Orthogonal directions)

         ....            .1..
         .5..    --->    111.
         ....            .1..

-* cells have a chance to "Move" into an adjacent cell
+* "Filled" cells have a chance to "Move" into an adjacent cell

         ....            ....
         .5..    --->    ..5.
+        ....            ....

+* cells will freeze if adjacent to a "frozen" cell (represented by cells having a value of -2)

+        ....            ....
+        .5X.    --->    .XX.
         ....            ....

 ## Controls: